krishvictor77/ResNeXt-on-CIFAR-10/Readme.txt

 an image from the local  machine and uploading and then getting the prediction through the model deployed.

-The tested jpeg images are also uploaded for ypur reference.
+The tested jpeg images are also uploaded for reference.